 But keep in mind that these are common uses of a history degree; they aren’t necessarily the best outcomes for you, and they’re definitely not the only possible outcomes.
 Lots of history majors become lawyers or teachers in part because they’re obvious options: it’s easier to envision going into a career that you already know about rather than going for something you don’t.
 But there is a lot of challenging and interesting work in the world that you don’t yet know about yet, and you may be a great match for it.
 (See for example an anthropology grad student’s account of progressing from a random entry-level job into a series of better and better ones that increasingly drew on her anthropology training.)

 That’s why it’s helpful to hear how other history majors found jobs that really suit them: their examples give you a clearer sense of the real range of careers that you can find and flourish in.
-The American Historical Association’s series on Career Diversity has profiles of history-in-action through different kinds of work (most of which feature people with PhDs, but their career paths are still instructive), and its outline of Careers for Students of History and its series What to Do with a BA in History include some brief bios, too.
+The American Historical Association’s series What I Do has profiles of history-in-action through different kinds of work (most of which feature people with PhDs, but their career paths are still instructive), and its outline of Careers for Students of History and its series What to Do with a BA in History include some brief bios, too.
 The AHA is also publishing preliminary results of its ongoing survey of history BAs, which gives a sense of the discipline's many possible applications.
 And to see what UGA's own history majors are doing with their degrees, and how exactly history informs their work, check out the Department's profiles of undergraduate alumni and its History at Work Speaker Series.

 Obviously you should also take advantage of UGA’s Career Center, including its career fairs, guides to the job search, résumé resources, and mock interviews.
 The New York Public Library also maintains a Job Search center, and many of its resources are accessible without an NYPL library card, like its curated list of employment websites and a bibliography of books about the job search.
-And the Harvard Business Review pointed out in 2017, there is now a spate of books about the ways that humanistic thinking can (and already does) help power the tech and business worlds.
+And the Harvard Business Review pointed out in 2017 that there is now a spate of books about the ways that humanistic thinking can (and already does) help power the tech and business worlds.
 (Would this truly be a history guide without any bibliographies?)
 After looking through these materials you should be able to do more strategic searches that will yield better results than you’d get just by googling “history jobs.”
 Treat the process like a serious research project: your sense of what’s out there — and what interests you — depends on your sources and the time you spend with them.

 It’s a common misconception that history majors, and humanities majors more generally, are more likely to be unemployed after college and that they will not make as much money as people who majored in other fields.